BlassGO/LetsGO_request/launch/users/Recovery_VolumeUp_Action/GUIDE.md

-# Installation
-> This ZIP supports Recovery, Magisk, KSU and derivatives.

 ## How It Works
 On each reboot, after the Bootanimation appears:
 * You have **7 seconds** to press the **volume-up button** to trigger the action (default: go to Recovery).